sayanarijit/sayanarijit.github.io/src/site/notes/fastbook.md

   - `batch_tfms`: Compose all other transformations, including resizing to the final dimension, into one single transformation, and perform it in GPU.
 - Use `DataLoaders().show_batch(nrows: int, ncol: int)` to ensure data and labels are correct.
 Use `.summary(path: Path)` to debug issues.
 - If not provided, fastai will select a loss function automatically based on the dataset.
-- Cross-Entropy Loss works on images, of more than two categories, is faster and reliable.
 - Use `DataLoaders().one_batch()` to get a batch of tensors, and pass it to `Learner().get_preds()` to get predictions for it.
 - "Softmax", a multi-category equivalent of "Sigmoid", is an activation function used in the final layer to ensure the numbers are between 0-1 and add up to 1.